FeatureSelection/UFS/README.md

 Home](https://docs.docker.com/docker-for-windows/install-windows-home/)
 you will need WSL2 anyway.

-Installing docker on a VM it is also possible bit it will be slower the above options
+Installing docker on a VM it is also possible bit it will be slower than the above options

 ## Docker